 If you enjoy working out or playing sports, sports medicine can enhance your performance on the court or playing field and reduce the risk of injuries.
-At Diablo Podiatry and Bay Vascular, expert podiatrist Christyn Marshall, DPM, AACFAS, and the team provide a full suite of sports medicine services to people of all ages.
+At Diablo Podiatry and Bay Vascular, podiatrists Christyn Marshall, DPM, AACFAS, and Jenny Lam, DPM, AACFAS and the team provide a full suite of sports medicine services to people of all ages.
 To make an appointment at the practice in San Ramon, California, call the office today or schedule online.request an appointment

 What is sports medicine?